pablemus/SalesSystem/README.md

 ## 🔐 Using the Token

-Upon successful login, the backend retu
+Upon successful login, the backend returns a **JWT**.
+This token must be included in protected requests using the following header:

+Authorization: Bearer <token>